The fourth largest county in England with a long coastline protruding into the North Sea and gentle rolling countryside. A great place to visit!

 Tombland Alley, Norwich

 Modern Norwich includes a state-of-the-art public library and media centre, and 2 modern shopping malls - one is even built under the Castle!
+You will also find plenty of restaurants and entertainment such as cinema, clubs and a bowling alley.

 The Forum, Norwich